 The 2013 Poetry Prize awarded to CHURCH OF NEEDLES by Sarah Sousa, publication in May 2014.

 The 2013 Editor’s Award awarded to ECHO LIGHT by Kate Gale, publication in September 2014.

-The winner will receive publication with our standard contract and a $1000 award.
 All entries may be considered for future publication.

 The author must be over 21 years of age.

 Submit a manuscript of 48-72 pages in a single document.
 See below for submission by mail.
 Submission Manager